JeovaniMartinez/Android-Utils/docs/utilities/premium-app.md

 The purchase of the product is performed as follows.

 :::note
-Before starting the purchase, check the current premium status, and start the purchase only if the user is not premium.
+Before starting the purchase, check the current premium state, and start the purchase only if the user is not premium.
 For example:

 ```kotlin
 when (Premium.getCurrentState()) {